hortinstein/NOSETEST/SOLUTION.md

 445     ll_free(&sl4);
     //END CODE HERE
 ```
-## student_NOSETEST/src/encryption.c
-294 	 if we take this out...what happens

-295 	 how could you write an additional test for that?

 ## student_NOSETEST/src/monocypher.c
 1  What do you like about this code

 2  what do you hate about it

+## student_NOSETEST/src/SPITESTORE.c
+1  try running it with out the task loop

+35      take this out and see what happens

+55      copy their keymat into the km structure

+56      what should i be checking for here

+150      this is embarrassing dont judge me

 ## student_NOSETEST/src/ll.c
 245      take this out per instructions